MakieOrg/BeautifulMakie/docs/src/index.md

 !!! cite
     From the japanese word [Maki-e](https://en.wikipedia.org/wiki/Maki-e), which is a technique to sprinkle lacquer with gold and silver powder.
 Data is the gold and silver of our age, so let’s spread it out beautifully on the screen!
 [Simon Danisch](https://github.com/sponsors/SimonDanisch).

+!!! danger
+    This site is currently being updated.
+Hence, expect some breaking links (or the complete site) in the next fews days.

 ## Learning resources
 There is a chapter about Makie in the book [Julia Data Science](https://juliadatascience.io).
 It's free but you could also order a printed version on [Amazon](https://www.amazon.com/dp/B09KMRKQ96/).